 Inaccurate wrapping algorithm fixed

 Insert cursor is now fully visible in all conditions

-Trimming spaces: Issue #1082213 is invalid, the fix put in core-8-6-branch and trunk (8.7) has been reverted (but there is now the new option -spacemode that can be set to trim, however none of the available values for -spacemode in the revised code provide a display exactly identical to 8.6 in all cases
+Trimming spaces: Issue #1082213 (and #1754051) are invalid, the fix put in core-8-6-branch and trunk (8.7) have been reverted.
+There is now the new option -spacemode that can be set to trim, however none of the available values for -spacemode in the revised code provide a display exactly identical to 8.6 in all cases

 Issues with display of selections fixed